Hunted (2017 TV series)

-Hunted is an American reality TV series based on the UK TV series of the same name.
+Hunted is an American reality TV series based on the British TV series of the same name.
 It ran on CBS from January 22 to March 1, 2017.

 Premise

 The show is a competition series that centers on nine teams of two as they are fugitives on the run from highly skilled investigators.
 Each pair attempts to use their wits to evade capture for 28 days in a 100,000-square-mile region in the southeastern United States in order to win the grand prize of $250,000.

 Premiere

 Hunted premiered on January 22, 2017, on CBS after the 2017 AFC Championship Game.